 For a look at the metal beasts that helped transform Victoria from a sheep run to an economic powerhouse, drop in to the National Steam Centre at 1200 Ferntree Gully Road.
 Dominating the site is 111 tonnes of the Rapier W90 walking dragline excavator, which helped mine Yallourn’s brown coal from 1950.
 And yes, it walks – very slowly – on special occasions.

 Beyond are five large display halls and other buildings with club and private exhibits open to the public.
 In addition to static engines, you’ll see steam ploughs, a steam tug’s engine room and farm traction engines.
 Kids can push buttons to drive an indoor model railway, and on Sundays can circumnavigate the six-hectare site on a miniature 12-inch gauge railway passing dozens of other farm and factory machines that have done their duty and are rusting in peace.

 Vintage car lovers might discuss restoration challenges with former GMH engineer Warwick Bryce, who is working on the chassis and engine of an iconic 1908 White steam car, a type used by two American presidents.

 The centre is open on weekends and Thursdays.
 The last Sundays of the month (excluding December) are ‘run days’ when steam and diesel machinery operates.

-At the annual Steamfest (March 11-13), scores of outside collectors bring their machines to complement the centre’s 800 engines and related items, including Australia’s largest collection (150-plus) of working steam engines.
-Steamfest draws some 3000 visitors.
+Steamfest is held annually and draws up to 3000 visitors as outside collectors bring their machines to complement the centre’s 800 engines and related items, including Australia’s largest collection (150-plus) of working steam engines.

 Photos: Shannon Morris